henichole/eCommerce-Project/starting_with_questions.md

 Answer:
-Since the transactionrevenue has a 99.9% rate of nullality, I checked through the Excel to see what happened.
-When I use the filter function,
+Since the transactionrevenue has a 99.9% rate of nullality, I checked through the Excel to see what happened. after I cleaned the data, I think the column "transactionrevenue" is not that reliable or relevent.
+I could use the totaltransactionrevenue instead (I will show in the starting_with_data.md file).

 **Question 2: What is the average number of products ordered from visitors in each city and country?**